2023 Bangladesh parliamentary by-elections

 In 2023, by-elections are scheduled to be held for vacant seats in the Jatiya Sangsad, the legislative body of the People's Republic of Bangladesh.
 In the Jatiya Sangsad, MPs for 300 seats are elected directly and MPs for 50 reserved women seats are elected indirectly by the MPs, thus popular by-elections are only held in the direct seats.
 As the 11th parliament is scheduled to be expire on 29 January 2024 and the Election Commission has announced to hold the next Bangladeshi general election between late December 2023 to early January 2024, all candidates elected by these by-polls will be members of the 11th Jatiya Sangsad.

 By-elections this year held much more significance than other by-elections during this (11th) parliament.
 Bangladesh has experienced democratic backsliding in recent years.
-Although all of the by-elections are boycotted by Bangladesh Nationalist Party (BNP) and its allies.
+Although all the by-elections are boycotted by Bangladesh Nationalist Party (BNP) and its allies.
 BNP and its allies, which are the 'political opposition' of the AL, has continuously accused the ruling Awami League of vote rigging and electoral dishonesty.

 The first by-election was held after being postponed by the Election Commission after they witnessed 'mass irregularities', which other parties and observers had alleged before.
 However, the seat was later won by the ruling party.

 Seven of the by-polls were held due to the resignation of BNP lawmakers from the parliament in December 2022 as part of their anti-governmental campaign.
 One of them was an MP for a reserved seat.
 The direct seats were all won by AL-backed candidates except one.
 BNP's Abdus Sattar Bhuiyan resigned from the party to re-run in the election and won.
 His election led to major political discussions and the popularization of the term 'candidate models'.

-Except these, by-elections were held in Chattogram-8, Dhaka-17 and Chattogram-10 with a very low voter turnout, with the AL candidate winning in the Netrokona-4 and Natore-4 unopposed.
+Except for these, by-elections were held in Chattogram-8, Dhaka-17 and Chattogram-10 with a very low voter turnout, with the AL candidate winning in the Netrokona-4 and Natore-4 unopposed.
 Incidents regarding the Dhaka-17 by-election resulted in some diplomatic and domestic actions and reactions.
 Eventually, political oppositions of the AL are predicted to continue boycotting elections under the current government led by Sheikh Hasina.